RHsyseng/rhcos-slb/README.md

 # Setting up network bonding on specific interfaces during the ignition process

 ## Overview
-This guide explains how to bond specific NICs during the initial OpenShift installation with OVS and supplies the Ignition and scripts to achieve this.
+This guide explains how to bond specific NICs during the initial OpenShift installation with as linux bond and supplies the Ignition and scripts to achieve this.

 ## Important
 This guide describes the customisations needed for installation when using a PXE server.